JeffersonLab/PyPWA/docs/source/devel/environments/index.rst

 The three different ways to install a development environment on your machine:
    A. The Virtualenv instructions uses your systems packages to create a
-      virtual environment that supports both BASH and CSH.
+      virtual environment that supports both Bash and CSH.
    B. The Anaconda instructions will have you installing Anaconda or
       Miniconda onto your system, then using the Conda environment for your development.